-Adaptation Plans and subject to the a commit to implementing the project/pr Environmental and Social Policy of the rd, and prevailing National Development and pproval by the Adaptation Fund Board, ogramme in compliance with the e Adaptation Fund and on the understanding Ily (legally and financially) responsible for the Margarita Astrálaga, Director, Environ Division, IFAD ment Climate Gender and Social Inclusion Implementing Entity Coordinator ar fromment Date: 12/19/2018 Tel. and email: +39 06 54592151 m.astralaga@ifad.org blay, Lead Regional Environment and Africa, Europe and Central Asia, IFAD Tel And Email: +39.06.5459.2704: n tremblav@ifad org
+I certify that this proposal has been prepared in accordance with guidelines provided by the Adaptation Fund Board, and prevailing National Development and Adaptation Plans and subject to the approval by the Adaptation Fund Board, commit to implementing the project/programme in compliance with the Environmental and Social Policy of the Adaptation Fund and on the understanding that the Implementing Entity will be fully (legally and financially) responsible for the implementation of this project/programme.

+Margarita Astrálaga, Director, Environment Climate Gender and Social Inclusion Division, IFAD

+Implementing Entity Coordinator

+Date: (Month, Day, Year) Tel. and email: +39 06 54592151 m.astralaga@ifad.org Project Contact Person: Nicolas Tremblay, Lead Regional Environment and Climate Specialist - Near East, North Africa, Europe and Central Asia, IFAD Tel.
+And Email: +39 06 5459 2704; n.tremblay@ifad.org